Authentication Forwarding

 StreamLayerAuthActivity.open(context, closeWhenAuthorized = true)

-The closeWhenAuthorized` parameter determines whether the authentication flow should open if the user is already authorized.
-For usage examples, see the demo application here.
+The closeWhenAuthorized parameter determines whether the authentication flow should close if the user is already authorized.
+For usage examples, see the demo application.

 Anonymous Authentication

-If the host app does not implement authentication and you do not want to use phone authentication, you can use anonymous authentication.
-In this mode, the SDK assigns a userID without collecting a phone number.
+If the host app does not implement authentication and you do not want to use phone authentication, use anonymous authentication.
+In this mode, the SDK assigns a user ID without collecting a phone number.

-To enable anonymous authentication, call the StreamLayer.useAnonymousAuth() suspend function:
+To enable anonymous authentication, call StreamLayer.useAnonymousAuth():

 anyCoroutineScope.launch{